slunicko-ondra/foxtrot/README.md

 This sandbox was tested with these system configurations:

-* Operating system: Windows 10 Home
+* Operating system: Windows 10 Home, Ubuntu 20.04.4 LTS
-* RAM needed: 9 GB? < 5 GB by default >
+* RAM needed: 9 GB
-* Free disk space needed: 80 GB? < 20 GB by default >
+* Free disk space needed: 28 GB

 This sandbox was tested with these software versions:

 * VirtualBox: 6.1.32 r149290 (Qt5.6.2)
 * Vagrant: 2.2.19
-* Ansible: 2.10.8
+* Ansible: 2.9.6, 2.10.8

 ## Usage

 1. Clone this repository locally.
+Install Vagrant, VirtualBox and Anisble.
 2. Run `vagrant up` in the directory with this repository to instantiate the sandbox.
-3. Access Kali via VirtualBox console.
+3. Access an attacker machine (Kali) via VirtualBox console.
 Log in as `kali` with `kali` as password.
+4. In game_desing.md you'll find tasks, hits and solution.
+In props directory you'll find physical props used at hacking day in form of pictures.
-4. Enjoy.
+5. Enjoy.

 ## Credits